AMJL-16/World-capitals-quiz-game/README.md

 # Deployment

-#### This project was deployed using Code Institute's mock terminal for heroku.
+#### This project was deployed using Code Institute's mock terminal for Heroku.
 - Steps for deployment:
   - Fork or clone this repository
   - Create a new Heroku app
   - Set the config var if needed
-  - Set the buildpacks to python and NodeJs in that order.
+  - Set the build packs to Python and NodeJs in that order.
   - Link the Heroku app to the repository
   - click on Deploy
  # Credits